 Moosend supports setting up DKIM on your sender accounts, but requires that you have control over the DNS settings of your sending domain.
 When you setup your sender account, you can ask your administrator to setup your DKIM records by doing the following:

 1. Click on the Accounts button, located on the top right side of your Moosend account.

 2. Click on the Senders button on the menu that appears.

 3. Check which of your sender accounts have a valid DKIM signature.

 Ticked boxes under the SPF / DKIM column indicate sender accounts with valid SPF and DKIM signatures respectively.

 4. Click on the sender email address whose DKIM record you want to set up.

-5. Copy & paste the necessary information where applicable, to verify your DKIM records in your domain.
+5. Copy & paste the necessary information to your domain's DNS records.

-6. Click on the Verify DNS records button to complete the verification as soon as you're done.
+6. Come back to your Moosend account, and click on the Verify DNS records button to complete the verification.

 There are a lot of information available and you can even find informational articles on Wikipedia about DKIM.